For parents

 How much will the break cost?

-There is no charge for the break and all activities and ice-creams are included too, so please do not send any money with your child; there is nowhere to spend it and it may get lost.
+There is no charge for the break.
+All activities, meals, and treats (including ice creams) are included, so please do not send any money with your child.
+There is nowhere for money to be spent and it may get lost.

 How will my child get to the break at Honeypot?

-We have our own minibuses, with a travel chaperone, that collect children for each break from an agreed pick-up point in your area.
-We will advise you of the location and times in advance of the break.
+We use our own minibuses, with an experienced driver and a travel chaperone, to collect children for each break from an agreed central pick-up point in your area.
+We will confirm the location and timings with you in advance of the break.

 Where will my child sleep?

-Our bedrooms each sleep between three and six children.
-Many have bunk beds and all are super comfy with bright, attractive children’s bedding and cosy duvets.
+Our bedrooms sleep between three and six children.
+Many have bunk beds, and all are comfortable and child-friendly, with bright bedding and cosy duvets.
 Children share with others of the same gender.
-Staff rooms are separate but within easy access should a child need staff support during the night.
+Staff sleep in nearby rooms and are easily accessible if a child needs support during the night.

 My child has food INTOLERANCES', should I send food for the break?